Manishgupta3239/LiveCryptoTracker/README.md

 Each coin is stored with a timestamp in the HistoryData collection

-You can find this logic in server/cron/priceSnapshot.js Render logs also show the job running with a timestamp
+Render logs also show the job running